 This Friday brings one of my favorite days of the year.
-It includes an amazing night filled with dresses, sparkly things, Champagne, three floors of partying, hundreds of my closest friends and a mountain of gifts under a Christmas tree.
+It includes an amazing night filled with dresses, sparkly things, Champagne, dancing, Tito's, hundreds of my closest friends and a mountain of gifts under a Christmas tree.

 This glitz-and-glamour-filled night is the Young Milwaukee Holiday Gala, which takes place this Friday, Dec.
-8, at Marcus Center for the Performing Arts.
-The event sells out almost instantly; it was under an hour this year, and it's one of the highlights of the holiday season.
+6, at Pritzlaff Building.
 I've attended since the very first year, and each year I've gotten more and more of my friends to attend, as well.
 It is one of the highlights of the holiday season.

 A great night, to be sure, but it means so much more than that fun-filled event.
 More than a night of fun dancing on the dance floor, more than the four (OK, maybe six) glasses of champagne, more than the fun party props and pictures that may come out of it.
 Maybe I'm the only selfish one looking in the mirror today.
 But maybe you are like me, and the unwrapped new gift you're supposed to bring and add to the pile under the tree is an afterthought.

 It shouldn't be.
 That gift – actually it should be gifts – should be the most important thing about Friday night.
 You see, that gift gives a Milwaukee family in need the only Christmas they may have.
 That gift gives a little boy or girl a beacon of hope, a smile or even just something to say is actually theirs.
 The thousands of gifts collected Friday night will provide a neighbor with something they may never forget.

 The Young Milwaukee Holiday Gala is put on by Young Milwaukee Charitable Organization – itself an amazing organization.
 It benefits the Journey House on the near South Side of Milwaukee.
 Establishe